flavienbwk/book-devops/eng/README.md

 ![Diagram of the various "V-cycle" stages: all needs are described before project kickoff, minimizing risk but also flexibility.
 The final product may not or no longer meet company needs.\label{fig:cycle_v}](./images/cycle_v.jpg)

-Within an armament program, the onboard computer systems of a ship (e.g., sensors, information systems) can follow agile methodology, while the carrier's production[^DefPorteur] can be governed by the "V" methodology.
-While the hull may undergo few changes, the software can be updated as rapidly as operations require[^VoeuxCEMA].
+Within an armament program, the onboard computer systems of a ship (e.g., sensors, information systems) can follow agile methodology, while the carrier's production[^DefCarrier] can be governed by the "V" methodology.
+While the hull may undergo few changes, the software can be updated as rapidly as operations require[^WishesCEMA].

 Beyond the technical solutions you offer, your business teams will notice that your more agile organizational mode is efficient for them.
 Consequently, they will support your initiative.
 As a team leader, your goal should be to have representatives from business teams that you've aided with your tools testify during crucial presentations.
 Such representations will bolster your credibility and prevent your teams from merely being seen as "technical development providers."